 - Gen&WS 100: Open House Gender Learning Community Seminar

-- Gen&WS 103: Women and their Bodies in Health and Disease
+- Gen&WS 103: Gender, Women, Bodies, and Health

 - Gen&WS 134: Women and Gender in World History

 - Gen&WS 221: Introduction to Black Women’s Studies

 |Course # and Title||Instructor||Approach||Issue Area|

 |Gen&WS 248: Women in Ethnic American Literature (winterim)||Leslie Bow||Humanities||Race & Ethnicity|

 |Asian American Studies 240: Feelings: Queer and Asian||James McMaster||Humanities||Race & Ethnicity or Sexuality|

 |Gen&WS 320: The Female Body in the Global World||Kate Phelps||Social Science||Global|

 |Gen&WS 326: Race and Gender in Post-World War II Society||Christina Greene||Humanities||Race & Ethnicity|